defi-wonderland/ZKchainHub-backend/README.md

-# Hyperhub
+# ZkChainHub

 ## Description

-The Hyperhub project for zkSync involves the creation of a comprehensive data management system.
+The ZkChainHub project for zkSync involves the creation of a comprehensive data management system.
 This project is designed to provide key insights into the zkSync network, making it an invaluable tool for users and developers.

 ## Packages

-- `@hyperhub/typescript-config`: `tsconfig.json`s used throughout the monorepo
+- `@ZkChainHub/typescript-config`: `tsconfig.json`s used throughout the monorepo
-- `@hyperhub/serverless`: Includes all serverless functions from the repository.
+- `@ZkChainHub/serverless`: Includes all serverless functions from the repository.

 ## Dev Environment